 Madison Sampson wants to strengthen American education and make it accessible to all. - See more at UNCG Now.

 History major Rachel Sanders writes about her work in the Department of Special Collections and University Archives at Jackson Library on the SCUA blog: A Student's Perspective: Behind the Stacks in Manuscripts and Archives.

 The National Council on Public History has announced that UNCG's second-year History/Museum Studies students have won the 2013 Graduate Student Project Award for their work on the exhibition "Past the Pipes: Stories of the Terra Cotta Community," which opened in December at the Terra Cotta Museum in Greensboro.
 One such award is given annually.
 The designation recognizes the students' work in building community partnerships, recording oral interviews, designing and facilitating public programs, gathering images and artifacts, writing exhibition text, creating media pieces and interactives, and installing the exhibition.

-Students Ellen Kuhn, Shawna Prather, and Ashley Wyatt will travel to Ottawa, Canada to be recognized at the awards luncheon of NCPH's annual conference, held April 17-20.
-The students will also present about the project at a poster session and write an article about their work for the publication "Public History News."
+Students Ellen Kuhn, Shawna Prather, and Ashley Wyatt traveled to Ottawa, Canada to be recognized at the awards luncheon of NCPH's annual conference, held April 17-20, 2013.
+The students also presented about the project at a poster session and wrote an article about their work for the publication "Public History News."